UniBridgeAI/um-mci/README.md

 These layers serve different purposes.

 ### UM8 theoretical framework
 UM8 is the human-readable theory layer.
-It provides the high-level methodology architecture for comparing, combining, and designing major ways of solving complex problems before work becomes tied to specific tools, models, or domain defaults.
+It provides the high-level methodology architecture for comparing, combining, and designing high-level methdological routes for complex problem solving before work becomes tied to specific tools, models, or domain defaults.

 - [UM8 overview DOI](https://doi.org/10.5281/zenodo.18790203)

 ### UM-MCI Core Semantic Package
-UM-MCI Core is the stable machine-readable layer aligned to that theory.
-It provides the shared semantic contract needed to represent, validate, compare, and reuse the higher-level organization of complex tasks across runs, systems, and reviewers.
+UM-MCI Core operationalizes the UM8 theoretical framework in machine-readable form.
+It provides the stable semantic contract needed to represent, validate, compare, and reuse methodological routes across runs, systems, and human review.

 - [UM-MCI Core Semantic Package DOI](https://doi.org/10.5281/zenodo.19676079)

 ### UM-MCI Practical Companion
-The Practical Companion is the practical layer built around the Core.
-It provides worked examples, templates, utilities, and evolving workflow guidance for real use and contribution.
+UM-MCI Practical Companion is the evolving practical layer built around the released Core package.
+It provides worked examples, templates, utilities, and contribution workflows that help users learn the core quickly, apply it in real tasks, and extend it through shared practical experience.

 ## What this repository contains